Who Was Marie Curie?

 Image - Lession Started Image - Button Start

-Not to protect the documents, but to protect yourself from radiation!
+Not to protect the documents but to protect yourself from radiation!

 In this lesson, you will learn about the genius of Marie Curie and her contributions to science.

-Those facts would make great trivia questions.
+Those details could definitely make strong trivia questions.

 • What other important facts did you learn about Marie Curie?